-ParentPay is a secure online payment system that we are using to collect dinner money and Tree House Club payments.
-We will be shortly including School Trips and visits.
+ParentPay is a secure online payment system that we are using to collect dinner money, paymnet for school trips and visits and Tree House Club.

 In an attempt to remove cash and cheques from the school office, we are asking all parents to use this e-payment method to pay the school.
 You will have a secure online account, activated using a unique set of activation codes (please speak to Mrs Shaw in the School Office if you need a reminder).

 Making a payment is straightforward and ParentPay holds an electronic record of your payments to view at a later date; no card details are stored in any part of the system.
 Once you’ve activated your account you can make online payments straight away.